Let Your Light Shine with Joy! (school vision)

 The Big Ideas are macro concepts that drive the curriculum.
 They provide broad categories for organizing the curriculum’s micro concepts, knowledge and skills.

-These concepts are transferable across subjects in the Shine Curriculum
+These concepts are transferable across subjects in the Curriculum

 National Curriculum programmes of study run right through the curriculum architecture.